Music

 In order for our children at Chapelfield to reach our desired outcomes at the end of Year 6, we build in wider opportunities to our curriculum.
 In Year 4, the children will learn how to read basic music whilst learning to play the recorder.
 Following this, in Year 5, all children will build on their music reading by learning to play a brass instrument.
 Some of these children will continue into Year 6 in an ‘advanced brass ensemble’.
 Our children then showcase their musical learning in our annual ‘Leavers’ Assembly ‘ at the end of Year 6.

-From September 2022, we will be running a KS2 Choir at lunchtimes to again, embed the musical knowledge and skills from the class- based sessions.
+We also have a KS2 Choir at lunchtimes to again, embed the musical knowledge and skills from the class- based sessions.
 The choir will aim to perform in school to parents, their peers and be involved in Bury related musical performances.
+We have some regular opportunities for performance and this year this has included performing at Bury Market, in Christmas Concerts and in front of the Mayor of Bury.

 Impact

 Bury Music Service, together with staff at Chapelfield identify objectives achieved at the end of each half term for the year groups taught and performances to peers and other groups are observed.
-Children who are not reaching expectation and children who are showing greater depth understanding are identified on tracking sheets send to the subject lead (HT).
+Children who are not reaching expectation and children who are showing greater depth understanding are identified on internal assessment systems which are reviewed by the subject lead and senior leaders.
 These children will then be monitored over the next unit of sessions.
 At Chapelfield, we want our children to be confident performers, so we look for a range of opportunities to improve performance skills through musical performance.